 Additional information relating to us, including our most current annual information form (together with documents incorporated therein by reference), our consolidated financial statements for the year ended March 31, 2019, the report of the auditor thereon, management's discussion and analysis of our financial condition and results of operations for the year ended March 31, 2019 can be found on the System for Electronic Document Analysis and Retrieval (SEDAR) at www.sedar.com.
 Copies of those documents are available upon written request to the Chief Financial Officer, free of charge to our securityholders.
-Our financial information is provided in our consolidated financial statements for the year ended March 31, 2019 and management's discussion and analysis of our financial condition and results of operations for the year ended March 31, 2019.
+Our financial information is provided in our consolidated financial statements for the year ended March 31, 2019.